GLOBAL MARKETS-Stocks gain as rally holds, euro climbs

 By Herbert Lash

-NEW YORK, March 16 (Reuters) - Global stocks advanced on Friday, with a broad measure of U.S. equities rising to an almost four-year high after news of subdued inflation added to investment sentiment and helped fuel a retreat in government debt markets.
+NEW YORK, March 16 (Reuters) - Global stocks advanced on Friday, with a benchmark U.S. equity index trading above an important level reached earlier this week, after news of subdued inflation bolstered investment sentiment and helped fuel a retreat in government debt markets.

-While the benchmark Standard & Poor’s 500 index rose for a fifth straight week, gaining 2.4 percent for its best weekly performance since mid-December, the Dow and Nasdaq fell on Friday in a sign of caution after the run-up in U.S. stocks.

-A report on U.S. consumer prices in February eased a hawkish view on interest rates, causing the dollar to fall and helping spur the sell-off in bonds.
-Improving U.S. economic data had recently sparked speculation that the Federal Reserve would raise rates sooner than its time frame of late 2014.
+A report on U.S. consumer prices in February eased a hawkish view on interest rates, leading the dollar to fall and helping spur the sell-off in bonds.
+Improving U.S. economic data had recently sparked speculation the Federal Reserve would raise rates sooner than its time frame of late 2014.

-U.S. stocks mostly held near break-even for most of the session, with the S&P 500 Index staying above the 1,400 level it reached earlier in the week for the first time since May 2008.
+U.S. stocks traded near break-even, but the tendency was higher, not lower.
+The benchmark Standard & Poor’s Index rose slightly to stay above the psychologically important level of 1,400, last reached almost four years ago.

-The almost 30 percent rally from October lows for the S&P has made investors want to see further gains in corporate earnings, said Rick Meckler, president of hedge fund LibertyView Capital Management LLC, in Jersey City, New Jersey.
+After the strong run-up in prices this year, investors want to see further gains in corporate earnings to push stocks higher, said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.

 “It seems like we’re at a key point in time in terms of show-me some results, instead of the anecdotal signs everybody’s feeling better,” Meckler said.
 “We’re getting more to an equilibrium to sustain the incredible growth of the first quarter.”

-Global stocks advanced, helped by an unexpected jump in European exports in January and the U.S. economic data.
+Global stocks advanced, helped by an unexpected jump in European exports in January and the U.S. data on the Consumer Price Index.

-The U.S. Consumer Price Index rose 0.4 percent after a 0.2 percent advance in January, with gasoline accounting for more than 80 percent of the rise, the Labor Department said.
+The U.S. CPI increased 0.4 percent after a 0.2 percent advance in January, with gasoline accounting for more than 80 percent of the rise, the Labor Department said.

 New car prices were up 0.6 percent, a good sign of demand in the economy, said Michael Strauss, chief economist at Commondfund in Wilton, Connecticut.